microsoft/ConversationLearner-Samples/README.md

 # ConversationLearner-Samples

-This repo contains sample code for building task-oriented conversational bots using [Project Conversation Learner](https://labs.cognitive.microsoft.com/en-us/project-conversation-learner), and demonstrating how to use the `@conversationlearner/sdk` npm module.
+This repo contains sample code for building task-oriented conversational Bots using [Project Conversation Learner](https://labs.cognitive.microsoft.com/en-us/project-conversation-learner), and demonstrating how to use the `@conversationlearner/sdk` npm module.

 Project Conversation Learner enables you to build and teach task-oriented conversational interfaces that learn from example interactions, combining code, logical constraints and machine learning.
 Certain absolute parts of your application such as checking if the user is logged in or making an API request to check store inventory can still be coded; however, other changes in state and action selection can be learned from example dialogs given by the domain expert or developer.